paul-dunlea/hangman/README.md

 Examples of OOP and other features that i have learnt through this project:

-Markup : * class definition - i made both classes
+* class definition - i made both classes
          * encapsulation with constructors getters/setters and properties - in the constructors and methods of both my classes i do this
          * encapsulation - adding checks to confirm the data types passed to the contructors and setters in both classes if python throws an error i made it so that it prints back a user friendly error message